This moist, rich buttermilk chocolate cake is fudgy, tender, made in one bowl, and topped with a glossy chocolate frosting.

 Hot water- use hot water to make the batter extra smooth.

-Salt- We used kosher salt for this recipe.
+Salt- I used kosher salt for this recipe.
 Salt doesn’t give the cake a salty taste, it helps to enhance the chocolate flavor.

 For the chocolate icing

-Butter- we used unsalted butter for the frosting but you can use salted butter and skip the salt.
+Butter- I used unsalted butter for the frosting, but you can use salted butter and skip the salt.

 Cocoa powder- I used Dutch cocoa powder for this for the best rich flavor.